sannytee/More-Recipes/README.md

 ## Features
 * Add recipe   to catalog.
 * View all recipe in catalog.
+* Get a single recipe
+* Delete a recipe
+* favorite a recipe
+* get all favorite recipe
 * Post a review for recipe.
-* Get all recipes based on most voted.
+* Get all recipes based on most voted (upvotes or downvotes).